E3 Series Shinkansen: Design

-The design of the original Akita Shinkansen E3 series trains was overseen by industrial designer Kenji Ekuan.
+This shinkansen design was originally the Akita Shinkansen E3 series trains was overseen by industrial designer Kenji Ekuan.
 Like the 400 Series Shinkansen, these trains are built to a smaller loading gauge than mainline Shinkansen trains—the width and length of each car is reduced to fit on the narrower clearances of the "mini-shinkansen".
 Doorway steps fold out to bridge the gap between the narrow body and the platform at regular shinkansen stations.

+Before the S8 set was converted to the R1 set, the bogies were bolsterless DT207 (motor car) and TR7005 (trailer car), and the basic structure was the same as that of the 400 series.
+The wheel diameter was 860 mm, the wheelbase was 2,250 mm, and the axle box support was a support plate type.
+From the mass-produced cars 2nd generation and onwards, the suffixes are DT207A (motor bogie) and TR7005A (trailer bogie).
+However, the motor bogies of the 0 (R sets) and 1000 series 5th to 7th series and the 2000 series are DT207B, and the trailer bogies of the 0 and 1000 series 5th to 7th series are TR7005B.
+The gear ratio is 3.04.